↑

 4 Make an Inventory List

-If you feel like it’s time to scale things back a bit, make a list of the things you’ve done in the past during the holiday season and note those that you’ve felt obligated to do.
+If you feel like it’s time to scale things back a bit, list the things you’ve done in the past during the holiday season and note those that you’ve felt obligated to do.

 These might be events & activities for church, workplace, clubs, neighbors, school, etc.

 Place an asterisk on those that are mandatory.
 (There should be few.
-Most of the time, events and activities are implied to be mandatory but really aren’t.
-Many times it’s social pressure or guilt, not your calling, that drives your commitments).
+Most of the time, events and activities are implied to be mandatory but aren’t.
+Often it’s social pressure or guilt, not your calling, that drives your commitments).

 Be brutally honest.